jmwohl/Openframe-JSClientDocs/source/index.md

 ;; You can set the API key in the GEOCODIO_API_KEY environment variable
 ```

-All requests require an API key, you can [register here](https://dash.geocod.io) to get your own API key.
+All requests require an API key.
+You can [register here](https://dash.geocod.io) to get your own API key.

 The API key must be included in all requests using the `?api_key=YOUR_API_KEY` query parameter.

-Each account can have multiple API keys.
+Accounts can have multiple API keys.
 This is ideal if you're working on several projects and want to be able to revoke access using the API key for a single project in the future or if you want to keep track of usage per API key.
+And, you can download a CSV of usage and fees per API key if you need to bill clients for usage.

 <aside class="warning">
 Make sure to replace `YOUR_API_KEY` with your personal API key found in the [Geocodio dashboard](https://dash.gecod.io).